AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment.md

 az iot hub create  --resource-group {resource_group} --name {hub_name} --sku S1
 ```

-Create a device identity for your IoT Edge device so that it can communicate with your IoT hub.
+Create a device identity for your IoT Edge device so that it can communicate with your IoT Hub.
 The device identity lives in the cloud, and you use a unique device connection string to associate a physical device to a device identity.
 Detailed information can be found at: <https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device>

 ```bash
 az iot hub device-identity create --hub-name {hub_name} --device-id myEdgeDevice --edge-enabled